 Catherine M. Ikemba, M.D., is a pediatric cardiologist at Children’s Health℠ who specializes in echocardiography and fetal echocardiography.
-She is also Director of the Fetal Heart Program at Children’s Health and an associate professor of pediatrics at UT Southwestern Medical Center.
+She is also Director of the Fetal Heart Program at Children’s Health and a professor of pediatrics at UT Southwestern Medical Center.

 Dr. Ikemba earned her medical degree at the University of Southern California and completed her pediatric residency at Montefiore Medical Center in New York.
 She served a three-year fellowship in cardiology and a one-year fellowship in perinatal cardiology at Texas Children’s Hospital, where she also received advanced training in echocardiography.